 '''

 @app.route('/projects/')

 def projects():

 return 'The project page'

 @app.route('/about')

 def about():

 return 'The about page'

 '''

-Though they look similar, they differ in their use of the trailing slash in the URL.
-In the first case, the canonical URL for the projects endpoint uses a trailing slash.
-It's similar to a folder in a file system; if you access the URL without a trailing slash, Flask redirects you to the canonical URL with the trailing slash.
+Though they look rather similar, they differ in their use of the trailing slash in the URL definition.
+In the first case, the canonical URL for the projects endpoint has a trailing slash.
+In that sense, it is similar to a folder on a filesystem.
+Accessing it without a trailing slash will cause Flask to redirect to the canonical URL with the trailing slash.

-In the second case, however, the URL definition lacks a trailing slash, like the pathname of a file on UNIX-like systems.
-Accessing the URL with a trailing slash produces a 404 "Not Found" error.
+In the second case, however, the URL is defined without a trailing slash, rather like the pathname of a file on UNIX-like systems.
+Accessing the URL with a trailing slash will produce a 404 "Not Found" error.